Rishabh500/react-js-index/README.md

 # React JS Index

-# Typescript topics
-All Typescript topics index
+All React JS topics index

 <ol>
   <li><a href="javascript:;" title="What is React?">What is React?</a></li>